TumblThreeApp/TumblThree/docs/code_of_conduct.md

-# Contributor Code of Conduct
+# Code of Conduct

-This project's code of conduct is inspired by *No Code of Conduct*.
+This project's Code of Conduct is inspired by *No Code of Conduct*.

 * **We are all adults.**
 * **Be excellent to each other.**